hyperledger-labs/minifabric/README.md

 # Minifabric
-This project helps Fabric users to deploy a simple fabric network on a single machine
+This tool helps Fabric users working with fabric network.
+It currently provides the following functions:

+1. Deploy a fabric network based on this spec file
+2. Tear down the deployed fabric network
+3. Create new channels
+4. Join peers to the new channels
+5. Install chaincode
+6. Instantiate chaincode

 # Prerequsites
 This tool requires docker CE 18.03 or newer.